More ABBA sites

-This is the official ABBA site - maintained by Universal Music - to which I am a contributor.
-ABBA - The Site is the ideal start for anyone who wants to get a ground course in the subject of ABBA.
+This is the official ABBA site - maintained by Universal Music - to which I am an intermittent contributor.
+ABBA - The Official Site is the ideal start for anyone who wants to get a ground course in the subject of ABBA.

-Here you will find biographies about the group and its individual members, as well as profiles of many of the people who collaborated with them: managers, musicians, designers, etc. The Official Site also offers a comprehensive discography, and an array of Articles, some of which are merely press releases for recent products, while others are in-depth essays on interesting parts of ABBA's history.
+Here you will find biographies about the group and its individual members, as well as profiles of many of the people who collaborated with them: managers, musicians, designers, etc (written by me).
+The Official Site also offers a comprehensive discography, and an array of Articles, some of which are merely press releases for recent products, while others are in-depth essays on interesting parts of ABBA's history (written by me).
 On the official site you will often read the first news about upcoming ABBA releases from Polar Music International/Universal Music.

 The natural step after getting acquainted with the group on ABBA - The Official Site is to go to ABBA Omnibus.
 Hosted and maintained by Ian Cole in Australia, this is without a doubt one of the best ABBA sites around.